SySS-Research/Seth/README.md

 To me, downgrading to standard RDP security is unsatisfactory.
 If I were an attacker, I'd try to make the attack look as inconspicuous as possible.
-The victim will notice a different warning than usual and that they have to enter their credentials after the connection has already been established.
+The victim will notice a different warning than usual and that it has to enter their credentials after the connection has already been established.

 It always bugged me that I don't see the same SSL warning when I MitM the